compendio/goldbug-manual/README.md

 make or mingw32-make<br />
 or choose in Qt-Creator: GoldBug.win.qt5.pro

 GB does not provide checksums for the binary downloads as the source is given for those who want to build on their own.
-GB has a build date in the gui so the sums might differ for each compile.
+Please notice: GB has a build date in the gui so the sums might differ for each compile!

 '''FURTHER INFO for other .pro files: '''